cryptax/techweb/linux.md

 Once this is done, you need to update name resolution with the command `resolvconf -u`.

+If you want to add a [DNS server temporarily](https://notes.enovision.net/linux/changing-dns-with-resolve):

+1. Add it in `/etc/systemd/resolved.conf`
+2. Restart service: `service systemd-resolved restart`
+3. Check: `systemd-resolve --status`

 ### Troubleshooting

 I had issues with my Ethernet link.
 In my case, it was solved by commenting out dns=dnsmasq in NetworkManager: